Amtrak Borealis title card

 Amtrak Borealis Coach Class Layout

-This diagram will give you an idea of a coach car’s layout.
+This diagram provides an overview of the layout of a coach car.

 Business class